Is it possible to start a money-making blog with zero experience and a small budget?

 I’ve saved the best for last.
 If you really want to start a money-making blog – you need to create your own products.

 It’s important that you take this step at the right time.
 Far too often people start with creating a product before knowing what to sell and how to sell it.

 Here are some products you can create, regardless of your niche:

 This is by far the most popular (and the cheapest) digital product to create.
 It is not difficult to write an ebook.

 Just open up Word or Pages and start writing.
 You can even use content from your past blog posts in your ebook.
 Convert your doc to pdf and you’re done!

 One last step!
 Sign up with SendOwl; they’ll handle processing payments and sending the finished product to your customers.

 You’re the expert who has their own blog.
 Your readers are all potential students.
 Create a video series and offer it as a course.

 Depending on your niche, you can offer a more personalized service like one on one coaching.

 Remember the email sequence from earlier?
 At the end of your funnel is where you will promote your product.
 Don’t be afraid of the direct sales approach because by now, everyone who has made it that far down your funnel is a fan of your work.

-There you have it, 10 steps to creating a money making blog.
-If you've found this post helpful, I'd appreciate it if you could pin it on one of your Pinterest boards!
+There you have it, 10 steps to start a money-making blog.
+If you’ve found this post helpful, I’d appreciate it if you could pin it on one of your Pinterest boards!